 A wound or deep infection occurs at a rate of 2 to 3%, with dehiscence or other wound infections occurring at a rate of 1 to 2%.
 Direct intra-operative nerve root injury has been described to affect 1 to 2% of cases.
 The rate of incidental durotomy ranges from 0 to 4% in the literature.
+Durotomy can lead to leakage of cerebrospinal fluid with subsequent risk of developing meningitis.
 Instability following discectomy by the techniques described here is understood to be exceedingly rare, though the difficulty in its definition and metric make objective quantification difficult.

 Lumbar disc herniation recurrence rate following discectomy ranges from 1 to 25%, and the rate of intragenic dural tear approaches 9%.
 Male gender, smoking status, and heavy labor are risk factors.
 Those with concomitant retrolisthesis at L5-S1 appear to have the same long term clinical outcomes as those without retrolisthesis according to an 8 year follow up from the SPORT database.
 As recurrence has been investigated at widely varying follow-up times and by several outcome measures, including recurrent symptoms and reoperation, patient-specific factors should inform a candid discussion preoperatively regarding the risk of recurrent disease.